All About Mold

 These elements can create a mold problem that can colonize and multiply quickly in as little as 24-48 hours.

 For decades, the answer to mold problems has always been bleach.
-We’d spray it on, cover our eyes and run for cover from the toxic fumes.
 And although the mold would disappear, it was only weeks before it was back again.

 Why?
-Because bleach isn’t effective against mold as it leaves the roots of mold intact and ready to return.
+Because bleach isn’t effective against mold on porous surfaces like wood and drywall as it leaves the roots of mold intact and ready to return.
 That’s why we think it’s time to ditch the bleach.

-Concrobium works to effectively crush the mold spores at the root of the problem, and remain on the surface to prevent mold.
+Concrobium works to effectively crush the mold spores, and remain on the surface to prevent mold.
 Concrobium Mold Control is the safe way to kill mold with no bleach, ammonia or toxic chemicals.